Saginaw Sting: 2014

 In June 2013, the Sting agreed to terms with the CIFL to return for the 2014 season.
-The Sting won their first eighth game of the season to advance to 8–0, but during that game the Sting lost quarterback A. J. McKenna to injury.
+The Sting won their first eighth game of the season to advance to 8–0, but during that game they lost quarterback A. J. McKenna to injury.
 The following week the team lost 2013 league MVP, C. J. Tarver to the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 The loss of those two key players became noticeable when the Sting lost their final regular season game to finish 9–1.
 Just one day before the Sting's first playoff game, head coach Fred Townsend announced his resignation.
-Line Coach James Perry II was named the teams interim head coach.
+Line Coach James Perry II was named the team's interim head coach.

 2015: Moving to the AIF

 In October 2014, the Sting announced they would be joining American Indoor Football (AIF).
-The Sting also announced the hiring of Greg Wasmer as the franchise's new head coach.
+They also announced the hiring of Greg Wasmer as the franchise's new head coach.
 After a 0–2 start for the Sting, Wasmer was fired and owner Stuart Schweigert was named the head coach of the Sting.

 2016: Attempted CIFL revival and suspension of operations

 On August 23, 2015, the Sting announced that they would rejoin the revived CIFL, which became a member of the Indoor Football Alliance.
-After months of no new teams joining the CIFL, the Sting re-joined the AIF for the 2016 season but were removed from the AIF schedules in early 2016 and appears to have disbanded without any official announcement.
-Owner Jim O'Brien has stated that they suspended operations due to league instability but plans to return for 2017.
+After months of no new teams joining the CIFL, the Sting re-joined the AIF for the 2016 season, but were removed from the AIF schedules in early 2016 and appear to have disbanded without any official announcement.
+Owner Jim O'Brien stated that they suspended operations due to league instability but planned to return for 2017.